WEB STANDARDS

 Once your website has passed quality assurance, it is time to go live and link the site to your approved domain.
 During this process:

 - Ensure your website has an SSL certificate.
-This is important if you are collecting user data, but it also helps keep your website secure, maintain general credibility, and it helps prevent negative SEO impact.
+This is important if you are collecting user data, but it also helps keep your website secure, maintain general credibility, and prevent negative SEO impact.

 - Generate an XML sitemap and submit it to Google Search Console.
 Also, make sure that your website is set up to be indexed.